Demand forecasting overview

 Demand forecast variant conversion limitation

-Unit of measure (UOM) per variant conversion is not fully supported when generating demand forecast if inventory UOM is different than the demand forecast UOM.
+Unit of measure (UOM) per variant conversion isn't fully supported when generating demand forecast if inventory UOM is different than the demand forecast UOM.

 Generating forecast (Inventory UOM > Demand forecast UOM) uses product UOM conversion.
 When loading historical data for the demand forecast generation, the product level UOM conversion will be always used when converting from inventory UOM to the demand forecast UOM, even if there are conversions defined on the variant level.